 Luckily, a few manufacturers have come out with some great ready to fly (RTF) racing drones.

-These drone racing kits come complete with the quadcopter itself, a camera, controller, and sometimes an FPV monitor or goggles as well.
+Drone racing kits often come complete with the quadcopter itself, a camera, controller, and sometimes an FPV monitor or goggles as well.

 If you’re interested in getting started in the sport, this guide reviews my picks for the best FPV racing drones for sale in 2020 in terms of cost, size, durability, and skill level.